 This can be considered a fear because you have that looming test over your head and you are fearful that if you don’t take every moment to prepare your students for it, they will fail.
 I get it!
 I live that!

-In Massachusetts where I work, 4th grade, the grade I teach, is the first real MCAS year where the score counts.
+In Massachusetts where I work, 4th grade, the grade I currently teach, is the first real MCAS year where the score counts.
 Yikes…what pressure!
 But I’ve come to realize that my students need the artistic experiences I am able to give them.
 They need it for a balance and so that they can more completely learn those concepts on which they will be tested.

 If you are just starting out, taking a lesson or two to experiment with arts integration is NOT going to affect your students test scores.
 In fact, the more you do, it may only improve them!
 You just need the guts to believe what you are doing is beneficial for your students.